arteprog/programacao-criativa/conteudo/condicionais.md

 ## Bibliografia

 Casey Reas and Ben Fry.
 2007.
-Processing: A Programming Handbook for Visual Designers and Artists.Cambridge: MIT Press.
+Processing: A Programming Handbook for Visual Designers and Artists.
+Cambridge: MIT Press.